LiberTEM/LiberTEM/docs/source/udf.rst

 Declaring buffers
 ~~~~~~~~~~~~~~~~~

-These buffers can have a :code:`kind` declared, which corresponds to the two reduction patterns above:
+These buffers can have a :code:`kind` declared, which corresponds to the two
-:code:`kind="sig"` for reducing over the navigation axes (and keeping the signal axes), and
+reduction patterns above: :code:`kind="sig"` for reducing over the navigation
+axes (and keeping the signal axes), and :code:`kind="nav"` for reducing over the
-:code:`kind="nav"` for reducing over the signal axes and keeping the navigation axes.
-There is a
+signal axes and keeping the navigation axes.
+There is a third,
-third, :code:`kind="single"`, which stores just a single value.
+:code:`kind="single"`, which allows to declare buffers with custom shapes that
+don't correspond directly to the data set's shape.

-It is also possible to append new axes to the end of the buffer using the
+It is also possible to append additional axes to the buffer's shape using the
 :code:`extra_shape` parameter.

 :meth:`~libertem.udf.UDF.get_result_buffers` should return a :code:`dict` which maps